prithvish-doshi-17/MyDollarBot-BOTGo/docs/add.md

-# About MyExpense's /add Feature
+# About MyExpenseBot's /add Feature
 This feature enables the user to add a new income or expense to their income or expense tracker.

 Currently we have the following expense categories set by default: